yohandev/pks/README.md

     - You may need to run `npm i` if you added dependencies
 6. The website should update instantly once you reload!

+## Debugging Remotely
+Sometimes the website will work locally but not on Athena.
+Depending on what's wrong, it's most likely something along the lines of permissions issue(e.g. visibility) or Node being outdated on Scripts(nothing you can do about that but add polyfills).
+Either way, it's useful to run the API files(.cgi) on the website itself.
+1. `ssh <your kerb>@athena.dialup.mit.edu`
+2. `ssh phikaps-web@scripts`
+3. `ssh scripts-f30.mit.edu`
+4. `cd skullhouse2`
+5. Now you can run files and see their output, e.g. `./api/brothers.cgi`

 ## Mobile App
 The website also comes with a mobile app for brothers.
 It sends push notifications for jobs and is otherwise more practical than the website.
 That being said, the app *is* the website, so any changes made there will be reflected without needing an update.
 If it does need to be updated, here are the instructions: